 1. Ingredient Lists & Nutrient Declarations

-• US (FDA): Requires a "Supplement Facts" panel, which lists dietary ingredients, amounts per serving, and % Daily Value (%DV) where established.
-Proprietary blends must list total weight and individual ingredients in descending order of predominance.
+- US (FDA): You'll need a "Supplement Facts" panel that lists dietary ingredients, amounts per serving, and % Daily Value (%DV).
+Proprietary blends?
+List total weight and ingredients in descending order.

-• EU: Requires a "Nutrition Information" panel similar to food, but for supplements, it must list the amount of each vitamin/mineral and other substance present, often expressed in absolute amounts.
-The declaration must also show the nutrient's amount as a percentage of the Nutrient Reference Value (NRV).
+- EU: You'll use a "Nutrition Information" panel closer to what you'd see on a food label.
+For supplements, you must show each vitamin/mineral and other substances in absolute amounts, plus the percentage of the Nutrient Reference Value (NRV).

 2. Health & Structure/Function Claims

-• US (FDA): Permits structure/function claims (e.g., "supports immune health") without pre-approval, but they must be truthful, not misleading, and accompanied by a disclaimer: "This statement has not been evaluated by the Food and Drug Administration.
+- US (FDA): You can make structure/function claims (like "supports immune health") without pre-approval, as long as they're truthful and not misleading.
+But you also need this disclaimer: "This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease."
-Explicit disease claims are prohibited.
+Disease claims?
+Not allowed.

-• EU: Has a much stricter, centralized system.
-Only health claims that have been scientifically assessed and authorized by the European Food Safety Authority (EFSA) and included on the EU's permitted list can be used.
-The list is limited, making approved claims for supplements fewer and more generic (e.g., "Vitamin C contributes to the normal function of the immune system").
+- EU: Much stricter.
+Only health claims that the European Food Safety Authority (EFSA) has okayed and put on the EU's permitted list can be used.
+The list is short, so approved claims are few and generic (e.g., "Vitamin C contributes to the normal function of the immune system").

 3. Ingredient Safety & Novel Foods

-• US (FDA): Under DSHEA, ingredients marketed in the US before 1994 are generally considered "grandfathered" and can be used.
-New Dietary Ingredients (NDIs) require a pre-market safety notification to the FDA.
+- US (FDA): Ingredients marketed before 1994 are "grandfathered"—you can use them.
+New Dietary Ingredients (NDIs) need a pre-market safety notification.

-• EU: Maintains positive lists for permitted vitamins, minerals, and their forms.
-Any other substance (like botanicals or novel compounds) not commonly consumed in the EU before 1997 is considered a Novel Food and requires a stringent pre-market safety assessment and authorization before it can be used in a supplement.
+- EU: They keep positive lists of allowed vitamins, minerals, and their forms.
+Anything else—like a new botanical or compound—that wasn't commonly eaten in the EU before 1997 is a Novel Food.
+That means a tough pre-market safety assessment before you can sell it.

 4. Additional Mandatory Statements

-• EU: Requires specific statements including: "Food supplements should not be used as a substitute for a varied diet" and "Keep out of reach of young children."
-Warnings about exceeding the stated daily dose are also mandatory if applicable.
+- EU: You need statements like: "Food supplements should not be used as a substitute for a varied diet" and "Keep out of reach of young children."
+If applicable, warn against exceeding the daily dose.

 Summary Table